GD1813/acl-project/ReadMe.md

 - PC0 could not ping PC1
 - ICMP traffic was blocked successfully
-- Other traffic was allowed using `permit ip any any`
+- Remaining IP traffic was permitted using `permit ip any any`
 - ACL rules were verified using `show access-lists`
 - ACL placement was verified using `show ip interface g0/0`